 Undergraduate students must maintain a cumulative GPA of 2.000 or better in course work at UHCL.
 Each school may establish standards beyond the university's minimum cumulative GPA requirement.
 A minimum of 2.000 cumulative GPA is required to graduate.
 The last attempt of all course work taken as an undergraduate will be used in calculating the grade point average and determining academic status even when those courses are not counted toward degree requirements.

 MANDATORY ACADEMIC ADVISING POLICY

-In an effort to promote and foster an environment of academic success, beginning fall 2014, UHCL has implemented a Mandatory Advising Program for all incoming UHCL freshman and sophomore students with less than 45 completed cumulative credit hours.
+In an effort to promote and foster an environment of academic success, beginning fall 2014, UHCL has implemented a Mandatory Advising Program (MAP)